Monthly Tech-Tip from Tony Hansen SignUp

 • Color Sensitivity: Copper-based greens can be sensitive to the kiln environment.
 If fired too hot, the green can "wash out" or turn a bit metallic/black in spots (a phenomenon called "copper wash").

 • Application Thickness: If applied too thin, the glaze can look "starved" and dry, like a chalkboard.
-It requires a confident, medium-thick application to get that lush, semi-matte "sea green" depth.
+It requires a confident, medium-thick application to get the semi-matte "sea green" depth.

 Related Information